dinosaure/blogger/articles/lwt_pause.md

 In our example with ocaml-git, the problem "shouldn't" appear because, in this case, both the left and right side do I/O (the left side binds into a socket while the right side saves Git objects in your file system).

-In our example with ocaml-git, the problem "shouldn't" appear because, in this case, both the left and right side do I/O (the left side binds into a socket while the right side saves Git objects in your file system).
 So, in our tests with `Git_unix`, we were able to see that the analysis (right-hand side) was well executed and 'interleaved' with the reception of objects from the network.